-- 4.1 The powers delegated to the Treasurer are described below and in the Financial Regulations. - 4.2 The Treasurer has the authority to: - (a) act as the suitably qualified officer responsible for the proper administration of financial affairs as required by Section 151 of the Local Government Act 1972; - (b) provide technical and professional advice to the Authority and its members and the Chief Fire Officer;
+- 4.1 The powers delegated to the Treasurer are described below and in the Financial Regulations. - 4.2The Treasurer has the authority to: - (a) act as the suitably qualified officer responsible for the proper administration of financial affairs as required by Section 151 of the Local Government Act 1972.
+The Treasurer shall nominate a suitably qualified

-- (c) represent, as required, the Authority's interests at meetings with Government departments and agencies and other relevant national regional and local organisations; - (d) be responsible for the Authority's corporate financial planning and financial management frameworks (both revenue and capital) ensuring that the frameworks are robust.
+- member of the Authority's staff to act as a Deputy Section 151 Officer in the event of their absence. - (b) provide technical and professional advice to the Authority and its members and the Chief Fire Officer. - (c) represent, as required, the Authority's interests at meetings with Government departments and agencies and other relevant national regional and local organisations. - (d) be responsible for the Authority's corporate financial planning and financial management frameworks (both revenue and capital) ensuring that the frameworks are robust.
 This includes the co-ordination of the Authority's strategic financial plans in collaboration with other parts of the Authority and with elected Members.
-This also includes the coordination of corporate financial performance reports in conjunction with other parts of the Authority as necessary; - (e) within Service budgets, accept tenders, place contracts and procure other resources within or outside the Authority subject to compliance with the Authority's Financial and Contract Procedure Rules; - (f) terminate contractual and other commissioning arrangements; - (g) deliver the finance functions and manage those related activities delivered under any Service Level Agreements or contracts; - (h) interpret financial legislation as it relates to the Service and Authority; - (i) provide appropriate training to Members and officers with regard to financial planning or management issues.
+This also includes the coordination of corporate financial performance reports in conjunction with other parts of the Authority as necessary. - (e) within Service budgets, accept tenders, place contracts and procure other resources within or outside the Authority subject to compliance with the Authority's Financial and Contract Procedure Rules. - (f) terminate contractual and other commissioning arrangements. - (g) deliver the finance functions and manage those related activities delivered under any Service Level Agreements or contracts. - (h) interpret financial legislation as it relates to the Service and Authority. - (i) provide appropriate training to Members and officers regarding financial planning or management issues.